Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

-The famous patent strategy book of all times “Rembrandts in the attic”, released on the onset of new millennium, glorified the patent licensing model, while citing the numbers from IBM’s licensing revenue, which at that time was a billion dollar annually.
+The famous patent strategy book of all times “Rembrandts in the attic”, released on the onset of a new millennium, glorified the patent licensing model while citing the numbers from IBM’s licensing revenue, which at that time was a billion-dollar annually.

 A billion dollars was not a small sum and as the book sales grew, patent strategy quickly became the term C-Suite talked about.
 It was the onset of a patenting gold rush.

 As more and more businesses realized the value patents hold, and the ROI that could be generated, they became aggressive in filing patents than ever before and started spending a sumptuous amount of money on filing patents.